- About Us

 Our primary goal was, and continues to be, protecting our vulnerable residents, so we read and listened to as much information as we could.
 In March, at the directive of our state’s government, we closed our day-habilitation services.
 We redeployed our day program staff to help our residential staff manage the rapidly evolving demands of running a group home during a pandemic.

 Stringent protocols had to be developed and implemented under extremely tight timelines to ensure the safety of our residents and staff.
-Employees quickly adapted to the new screening, sanitization, and safety requirements as if they’d been adhering to then for years.
+Employees quickly adapted to the new screening, sanitization, and safety requirements as if they’d been adhering to them for years.
 Our group home staff taught residents how to wear masks, socially distance, and adopt other precautions while helping the individuals we serve cope with the dramatic changes in their routines and circumstances.
 And our employees did this all while wearing masks, gowns, gloves, and face shields to protect our residents.

 This experience has bound us all even closer, so that the entire pandemic has acted as one big team-building exercise.
-Through the efforts of our entire staff, we have learned how to cope and how to implement healthy strategies to keep our residents safe.
+Through the efforts of our entire staff, we have learned how to cope and how to utilize healthy strategies to keep our residents safe.
 Our CHAMPIONS, as our direct-support professionals have become known, have been relentlessly focused on doing everything right—they are meticulous and extraordinarily devoted to keeping our residents healthy.
 And the efforts have paid off!
 At no time during the entire year did a single resident develop COVID-19.
 We are tremendously proud and appreciative of our great staff—our CHAMPIONS!

 After many months of our “new normal” and what, at times, felt like a constant need to adapt to new changes, we are more resilient than ever, ready to face any new challenge that comes our way.
 Our board of trustees has been made even stronger, more dedicated, and more determined as a result of the challenges we’ve faced and the tough decisions we’ve had to make.
 Our administrative team is incredibly knowledgeable, deeply committed, and fully prepared to lead our beloved SCARC into whatever the future holds for us.